aafith/aafith/README.md

     <h2>About AAFITH</h2>
     <img align="right" alt="GitHub profile views" src="https://komarev.com/ghpvc/?username=aafith&style=flat-square&color=white&labelColor=white&logoColor=black" />
     <p align="justify">
-        As a BSc (Hons) Computer Science graduate specializing in Software Engineering, I have a passion for creating user-friendly and visually appealing UI/UX designs.
+        As a BSc (Hons) Computer Science graduate specializing in Software Engineering, I am passionate about creating user-friendly and visually appealing UI/UX designs.
 With experience as a Fiverr freelancer, I have honed my skills in SEO, ensuring that websites not only look great but also rank high in search engine results.
     </p>
     <p align="justify">
-        My goal is to merge technical expertise with creative design to deliver optimal digital solutions.
-Let's connect and explore opportunities where I can help enhance your digital presence.
+        I aim to merge technical expertise with creative design to deliver optimal digital solutions.
+I'd like to connect and explore opportunities where I can help enhance your digital presence.
     </p>
 </div>